hotwax/oms-documentation/Plugins/Barcode reader.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory.
-3. Run the following command: `npm install vue-barcode-reader@1.0.0`
+3. Run the following command: `npm install vue-barcode-reader`

 ### Usage